meteocean-unige/ROI-RFA_MedSea/README.md

 run_H_Test.m --> estimates the H statstic for a given node, for a series of posible p_ROI values.
 It calls func_cmp_h.m, that requieres R to be instaled.

 run_RFA_GEV.m --> performs EVA following both RFA and at-site analysis for a target node.
 It uses func_LMOM_GEV.m and func_LMOM_GEV_ROI.m

+The archive containing the AM series of SWH in the Mediterranean Sea is freely available for research and can be requested by contacting francesco.deleo@unige.it